The Decline and Fall of Ada: Who’s popular now?

 The 1830s were an exciting time to be a computer scientist!
 This was around the time Charles Babbage met Ada Lovelace and they started to work together on the analytical engine.
 The ideas that formed the foundation of computer science must have been in the air, or at least in the Victorian smog.

-By Paul Curzon, Queen Mary University of London
+Paul Curzon and Jo Brodie, Queen Mary University of London